 Within this leadership opportunity, we will also team up with Dr. Joanne Altman and The Research Rookies Program.
 The HPU Research Rookies program works to incorporate students into the university’s culture of research and creative work early in their undergrad careers.
 The program is designed to create a community of undergraduate scholars and help build research-related skills to prepare students for faculty collaborative scholarship that makes an original contribution to one’s field.

 We will divide up our students in teams, where students will work with others in a specific department at HPU.
-We have chosen these students based on their interest in leadership, character and Freshman Coach’s personal recommendations.
+We have chosen these students based on their interest in leadership, character and their Success Coach’s personal recommendations.
 This is a non-paid leadership opportunity, but students will be able to develop skills in team building, integrity, communications, commitment and other necessary skills needed for future professional opportunities.
-The Freshman Success Leadership Program will also participate in community service opportunities giving back to our local community through volunteer work and service learning.
+The Freshman Student Leadership Program will also participate in community service opportunities giving back to our local community through volunteer work and service learning.

 Articles and Videos on Freshman Student Leadership Team